Adamsomondi/EVERY-THING-PANDAS-1.0/README.md

 ## PANDAS PYTHON LIBRARY
-<pre>This a long comprehensive workouts .ipynb and .csv
+<pre>This a long comprehensive workouts of .ipynb and .csv
 files for everyone who likes to play with data especially the fantastic pandas library frameworks PREQUISITES